MCP Connection Context Documentation Index โ

 A: Currently, the MCP server always uses connection files from the install path (~/.hana-cli/default.json) or user home directory.
 The solution is to pass project-specific context through MCP tool parameters, which the executor then applies as the working directory and environment variables when spawning the CLI.

-- Problem visualization (before/after diagrams)
+visual-summary.md - Problem visualization and architecture flows

 - Data flow examples

-- 5-step quick reference
+- Quick reference diagrams

-- Exact code changes needed
+- Exact code changes with line numbers

 - Before/after code snippets